Modular Meta-Learning with Shrinkage

 In this paper: (task independent modules)

-We assume that the network parameters can be partitioned into MMM disjoint modules, in general.
+We assume that the network parameters can be partitioned into MM disjoint modules, in general.

 How to define modules?
 Modules can correspond to: